bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

-Claus Diem has steadily reduced the security of elliptic curves defined over extension fields of degree greater then two over large characteristic fields, however the best known attacks on elliptic curves over quadratic extensions remain the generic algorithms for discrete logs, consuming on the order of 2^120 group operations to find a single discrete logarithm.
+Claus Diem has steadily reduced the security of elliptic curves defined over extension fields of degree greater then two over large characteristic fields, but so far he best known attacks on elliptic curves over quadratic extensions remain the generic algorithms for discrete logs.
+On Curve 4Q these attacks take on the order of 2^120 group operations to compute a single discrete logarithm.

 Implementations in the context of Diffie-Hellman (and similar applications) MUST check that points input to scalar multiplication